 - Create an email in your email editor with the question with all the possible answers in the email copy

-- Create your survey in a Google form or use similar tools specialized for surveys
+- Create your survey in a Google form or use similar tools specialized for surveys (such as Interact or Typeform)

 - Click ”Get prefilled link” (link of the response) in the survey form, select the response and then click ”Copy link”